THE COURSE

 Hole 1 – 140m

-Rated 17 for the men & 18 for the ladies, the opening hole is a short downhill Par 3, however don’t be fooled into thinking this is an easy start to your round.
+The opening hole is a short downhill Par 3, however don’t be fooled into thinking this is an easy start to your round.
 The fairway is a narrow tree lined chute of tall imposing Eucalypts that catch any wayward balls.
-The fairway widens and opens up at the 100 metre mark with a flatter landing zone from 120 metre mark to the scrape.
-The scrape runs front to back right to left with pins placed front right and back left.
+The fairway widens and opens up at the 100 metre mark with a flatter landing zone from 120 metre mark to the Green.
+The Green runs back to front with a ridge down the middle.
+There are large drop off’s back & left and right there are hollows.
+This design was to look like an upside down koala

-The toughest hole on the course, from the Tee you are faced with a drive of 200 metres for men and 180 metres for the ladies – just to make the corner of this right dog leg hole.
-Once you are at the corner you are faced with an uphill second shot to a sloping scrape.
-The landing area just short of the scrape is extensive, aim to land top right and your ball will feed left onto putting surface.
-The putting surface has a severe slope and putts break significantly – allow for plenty of borrow.
+From the tee you are faced with a drive of 200 metres just to make the corner of this right dog leg hole.
+Once you are at the corner you are faced with an uphill second shot to the green.
+With large swales right and left and a hollow middle left you’r approach shot on the green may not be as easy as expected.

 Hole 3 – 148m

-Respite!
-The third hole is a medium length Par 3, rated easiest hole of the course for the men and 16th for the ladies.
-Drive through a narrow chute of trees that opens wider as the fairway runs to the scrape.
+The third hole is a medium length Par 3.
+You’r tee is through a narrow chute of trees that opens wider towards the green.
 One of the higher points on the course – so take note of wind direction.
-The scrape is fairly flat and level, a good chance for birdie.
-Danger does exist if you go long, as Out of Bounds lurks 20 metres behind the scrape.
+Danger does exist if you go long, as Out of Bounds lurks just behind the green.

-A medium length Par 4 that bends slightly left to right, feeding down a slight slope to the putting surface.
+A medium length Par 4 that bends slightly left to right, feeding down a slight slope to the green.
 Ideally suited to the right hander with a fade off the tee.
-You will be greeted with a generous wide undulating fairway, land your tee shot middle left to provide yourself with the best angle into the putting surface.
-Aim to land your approach short, top right to allow ball to feed onto the sloped scrape.
-Pin positions are either top right or bottom left and both have a sharp defined break.
-A four is a good score here.
+You will be greeted with a generous wide undulating fairway, land your tee shot middle left to provide yourself with the best angle into the green.

 Hole 9 – 335m

 One of the most beautifully crafted holes on the course.
-From the Tee, the fairway turns right to left then strides up the slope to a flat putting surface.
+From the Tee, the fairway turns right to left then strides up the slope to the green.
 The right side of the fairway is heavily wooded; any errant shot in there will cost you dearly.
 The drive ideally will be shaped with a draw for the right handed golfer; with plenty of choice on club selection – many favour a three wood or hybrid for position off the Tee.
-Allow another club for your second as the slope can be deceiving, landing 10 metres short of the scrape you will find a large flat area that feeds your ball on to the putting surface.
-Pins are generally front left and right, tempting you to take them on, center of the scrape works.
+Allow another club for your second as the slope can be deceiving.
+Landing short will feed your ball back down the fairway.
+Remember large hollows down the left and trees back and right are close to the green.